 The OSHA NRTL list has specific information about each lab in the recognition program, including the recognized lab-approved testing sites and the specific standards for which each lab is recognized under this program.
 The labs on the list may be retained to determine that specific equipment and materials meet consensus-based safety standards, providing assurance that these products and systems are safe for use in the U.S. workplace.

-Testing laboratories selected from the list also may be used to evaluate products, equipment, processes, materials or chemicals to verify compliance with model building and fire codes and standards.
-The code official has the authority to approve a testing laboratory from this list or other test facilities not on the list.
+Testing laboratories selected from the NRTL list are used to evaluate products, equipment, processes, materials or chemicals to verify compliance with model building and fire codes and standards.
+The codes official has the authority to approve a testing laboratory from this list or other test facilities not on the list.

 Action step to learn more about testing laboratories

-OSHA’s Nationally Recognized Testing Laboratory Program recognizes private sector organizations that can perform certification to make sure products meet the requirements for construction and general industry OSHA electrical standards.
+Some OSHA regulations require NRTL certification of products and systems.
+OSHA's NRTL Program also recognizes private sector organizations that can perform certification as an assurance that products and systems meet the requirements in OSHA standards.
 For additional information on how OSHA recognizes testing laboratories, visit the OSHA website.